-A 470-horsepower, 6.0-liter V-12 engine drives the Rapide’s rear wheels through a six-speed automatic transmission.
-A Sport mode makes the transmission more responsive, and it can also be operated manually using magnesium shift paddles on the steering column.
-Aston estimates the zero-to-60 mph time at 5 seconds and the top speed at 188 mph.
+A 470-horsepower, 6.0-liter V-12 engine drives the Rapide's rear wheels through a six-speed automatic transmission.
+A Sport mode makes the automatic more responsive, and the transmission can also be operated manually using magnesium shift paddles on the steering column.
+Aston claims the zero-to-60 mph sprint takes 5 seconds, and the car's top speed is 188 mph.

 Other features include an adaptive suspension that varies firmness based on conditions.
 The four-wheel-disc brakes have large six-piston front and four-piston rear calipers.
 Mechanical features include: